vycoder/nreciquery/README.md

 * seasonings - spices, sauces, etc.
 * match_any_level - the level of matching to apply on the results.

+Currently, the API is live and hosted on pythonanywhere.com on this url: yev.pythonanywhere.com.
+Requests can all be done on the said server in real time.
+As of 5/10/2017 the database contains just test values.
+Issue a get request: ```yev.pythonanywhere.com/recipes/``` to see current available recipes from which you can play around with.

 ### Query recipes by ingredients
 Using only an ingredient parameter will perform exact matching on ingredients but any matching on seasoning.
 Lists should be delimited by the ```|``` character.
 ```